Evel Knievel: Christian conversion

 On April 1, 2007, Knievel appeared on Robert H. Schuller's television program Hour of Power and announced that he "believed in Jesus Christ" for the first time.
 At his request, he was baptized at a televised congregation at the Crystal Cathedral by Schuller.
 Knievel's televised testimony triggered mass baptisms at the Crystal Cathedral.

 Death

-Knievel died in Clearwater, Florida, on November 30, 2007, aged 69.
+Knievel died in Clearwater, Florida on November 30, 2007, aged 69.
 He had been suffering from diabetes and idiopathic pulmonary fibrosis for many years.
-A longtime friend reported that Knievel had trouble breathing while at his residence in Clearwater, but died on the way to the hospital.
-The friend said, "It's been coming for years, but you just don't expect it.
+A longtime friend reported that Knievel had trouble breathing while at his residence in Clearwater and died on the way to hospital.
+The friend said, "It's been coming for years but you just don't expect it.
 Superman just doesn't die, right?"

 In one of his last interviews, Knievel told Maxim magazine:

-Knievel was buried at Mountain View Cemetery in his hometown of Butte, Montana, on December 10, 2007, following a funeral at the 7,500-seat Butte Civic Center presided over by Robert H. Schuller with actor Matthew McConaughey giving the eulogy.
+Knievel was buried at Mountain View Cemetery in his hometown of Butte, Montana on December 10, 2007, following a funeral at the 7,500-seat Butte Civic Center presided over by Robert H. Schuller with actor Matthew McConaughey giving the eulogy.
 Before the Monday service, fireworks exploded in the Butte night sky as pallbearers carried Knievel's casket into the center.